How to create dog friendly garden designs

 Next, having a section of just lawn for ball games or for the kids makes sense.
 Adding a bench with storage is always a good idea as you can hide games and use it to watch the kids glass of wine in hand!

-Our dog-friendly garden can be sited at the end of the garden and can include a number of fun elements.
+Ideally, you can located your dog friendly garden designs at the end of the outdoor space and can include a number of fun elements.
 Dogs love to chase through long, rough grass.
 This is great as it means you don’t have to cut it that often!

 Also, adding a sandpit will provide your pooch with hours of fun!
 If you want to teach your dog some tricks, then add a few hoops made from bamboo.
 These are really easy to create and look way better than plastic.